sethrachwitz/sgql/readme.md

 Backticks can be used to surround schema and column names.
 They are entirely optional and are only made available for readability.

-## More on namespaces
-Namespaces are a way of grouping sets of records based on their location in the selected graph structure.
-For instance, `customers.orders` specifies each customer may have a set of orders.
-In the `WHERE` clause, filtering is done on namespaces in order to facilitate filtering based on sets of records rather than individual records.
-Therefore, `customers.orders:(HAS id == 1)` means that for each customer, look at their orders and if the order with ID 1 is in that set, keep the set.  `customers.orders(id == 1)` means for each customer, look at their set of orders and only keep an order in the set if it has the ID 1.

-`customers.orders.items` means that each customer may have a set of associated orders, and each order may have a set of associated items.  `customers.orders.items:(HAS id == 3)` means that each set of items should be checked to see if it has the item with ID 3.
-If that record is in the set, keep the set, otherwise don't show anything in that set.
-If the filter was `customers.orders.items:(id == 3)`, it would check each set and only keep an item if the item was ID 3.

 ## Structure of results